therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

 In other words, BMPR files are a kind of BAR file.
 All BAR files share similar APIs describing what kind of content the archive contains.

-In the case of BMPR files that content contain everthing there is to know about a Balsamiq Mockups project.
+In the case of BMPR files that content contains everthing there is to know about a Balsamiq Mockups project.

 ### Getting a BMPR File